urda/website/_posts/2010-09-25-reboot-trick.md

 <pre class="brush: powershell; title: ; notranslate" title="">HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Session Manager\PendingFileRenameOperations
 </pre>

-&#8230;and that should correct the issue and allow you to install more software!
+...and that should correct the issue and allow you to install more software!